flagcamp-pegasus/TravelPlanner/README.md

 4. restaurants

 ### Part 4.
 Select interest points
 Each spot has a "save" button.
 On clicking the "save" button, the spot will be added to the "saved spots" list.
 This list contains the travel plan for one day, the user needs to use the drop-down list to switch to another day.
-Each entry in the "saved spots" list should contains a "delete" button to remove it from the list.
+Each entry in the "saved spots" list should contain a "delete" button to remove it from the list.
+One entry must be selected as the starting point for the travel.

 requirements: